 The clinic's layout promotes high quality care and effective teaching.
 With 20 consulting rooms to facilitate parallel consulting, it offers space for students to assess patients on their own before presenting their findings to their supervisors.
 Consulting rooms are grouped around a well equipped onsite teaching hub for both formal teaching sessions and informal interactions between team members including students.
 The centre has two well equipped procedure rooms and excellent facilities for practice nurse staff who are central to the team-based model of care.
 The team is committed to a collaborative, multidisciplinary, person-centred model of care.

-Between them, the four GPs have more than 100 years of general practitioner and teaching experience.
+They have more than 100 years of general practitioner and teaching experience.